sci-bots/microdrop-3/docs/DevelopingUIPlugins.md

 ## Message Payload

-All default Microdrop Plugins are JSON Objects with a "_ _ head _ _" key that contains the plugin name, plugin version, and (TODO: microdrop version).
+All default MicroDrop Plugins are JSON Objects with a "_ _ head _ _" key that contains the plugin name, plugin version, and (TODO: microdrop version).
 This is to ensure compatibility of plugins across plugin and microdrop versions.

 ```javascript
   DefaultHeader() {